 These are merely examples of the formality with which the Court now treats applications when first lodged and the intricate nature of the requirements for lodging an application successfully.
-These requirements must be painstakingly followed in every detail if the application is to be treated as successfully lodged.
-As an added precaution lawyers should try to lodge applications well within the six-month time limit, so that, if the Court rejects an application form as non-compliant with Rule 47, there may still be time to re-lodge a perfected application form.
+These requirements on the Court's website must be painstakingly followed in every detail if an application is to be treated as successfully lodged.
+Lawyers should try to lodge applications well within the six-month time limit, so that, if a first attempt is non-compliant with Rule 47, there may still be time to re-lodge a perfected application.